Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ### Saving things for latter with Y.StorageLite

+FIXME: Let's save our alarms in the browser using the Y.StorageLite module

 ## Remote

-    Some times you want data from someplace else, say Dave Winer's blog Scripting News...
+FIXME: Some times you want data from someplace else...

 ### Bring content into the page with **Y.io** from **io-base**